quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet is a probe packet sent after the TLP or RTO timer expires, as described in {{tlp}} and {{rto}}.

-Implementations MAY use other congestion control algorithms, and endpoints MAY use other algorithms, such as Cubic {{?RFC8312}}.
+Implementations MAY use other congestion control algorithms, such as Cubic {{?RFC8312}}, and endpoints MAY use different algorithms from one another.
 The signals QUIC provides for congestion control are generic and are designed to support different algorithms.

 ## Explicit Congestion Notification {#congestion-ecn}